ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 				 build();

-Once the device is connected to Internet of Things Foundation Connect, the location can be updated by invoking the following method,
+Once the device is connected to Internet of Things Foundation Connect, the location can be updated by invoking the following method:

 .. code:: java